 Northeast directed compression during the Jurassic and early Cretaceous resulted in thrust faulting, the development of open to tight similar folds within relatively incompetent Selwyn Basin strata (compared to the bounding carbonate platforms), and greenschist facies metamorphism.
 Widespread granitic magmatism during the early to mid-Cretaceous led to the formation of at least five main intrusive suites between 112 and 90 Ma and a younger suite at 65 Ma.
 Strike-slip faulting along the Tintina Fault zone during the late Cretaceous and early Tertiary displaced the western margin of the Selwyn Basin at least 450 km west into what is now Alaska.

-The Keno-Lightning project is underlain by highly deformed rocks of Mississippian Keno Hill Quartzite and dominantly clastic metasedimentary rocks of the Devono-Mississippian Earn Group, with lesser Mississippian felsic volcanic schist, all of which are intruded by Triassic dolerites and Cretaceous aplite dykes and sills.
+The Keno Silver Project is underlain by highly deformed rocks of Mississippian Keno Hill Quartzite and dominantly clastic metasedimentary rocks of the Devono-Mississippian Earn Group, with lesser Mississippian felsic volcanic schist, all of which are intruded by Triassic dolerites and Cretaceous aplite dykes and sills.
 Deformation of the host rocks, which is characterized by intense foliation, appears to be related to displacement along the Tombstone thrust fault, located northeast of the property.
 North- to northeast- and northwest-trending faults are evident throughout the area.

 Locally, stratigraphy within the Keno mining camp has been divided into three units; the Upper Schist, Central Quartzite and Lower Schist.
 The Upper Schist comprises graphitic schist and phyllite, thin bedded quartzite, quartz-mica schist, calcareous schist and minor limestone, and quartz-sericite metavolcanic schist.
 The Central Quartzite contains thick and thin-bedded quartzite, massive quartzite, minor graphitic phyllite, schist and calcareous schist.
 This unit is up to 700m in thickness and hosts many of the principal silver deposits of the camp.
 It is most prevalent at Homestake, with narrower bands underlying the Silver Basin, Caribou, Faith and Duncan areas.
 The Lower Schist includes graphitic schist and phyllite, argillite, thin-bedded quartzite, calcareous schist, slate and sericite schist and two bands of thick and thin-bedded quartzite with lesser phyllite and graphitic schist.
 Stratigraphy principally strikes east-west and dips 20° to 30° south.
 Metamorphosed diorite and gabbro sills and lenses are conformable with stratigraphy.